richiq/umongo-async-mongomock/docs/userguide.rst

     [...]
     ValidationError: ['Must be between 18 and 65.']

-Now sometime you'll need for your validator to query your database (this is mainly done to validate a :class:`umongo.data_objects.Reference`).
-For this need you can use the ``io_validate`` attribute.
-This attribute should get passed a function (or a list of functions) that will do database access in accordance with the used mongodb driver.
+Validators may need to query the database (e.g. to validate a :class:`umongo.data_objects.Reference`).
+For this need one can use the ``io_validate`` argument.
+It should be a function (or a list of functions) that will do database access in accordance with the chosen mongodb driver.

 For example with Motor-asyncio driver, ``io_validate``'s functions will be wrapped by :class:`asyncio.coroutine` and called with ``yield from``.